birdup000/poe-server/README.md

 # Poe Server

-This project is a FastAPI-based application that generates AI-generated responses using the Poe API.
+This project is a FastAPI-based application that generates AI-generated responses using the Poe API (https://github.com/ading2210/poe-api).